DanielWilliamClarke/Cujo/README.md

 ## // Done

+- [x] Implement a more async system design
+  - [x] Cujo service now maintains a cache of contentful content
+  - [x] Requests from the website now read the cache only
+  - [x] Contentful webhooks now call the cujo service on content publish / unpublish
+  - [x] We authenticate the webhook POST request agaisnt Auth0
+  - [x] Redirect and validate the token so only authenticated clients can trigger a can regenerate the cache
 - [x] Generate CV PDF from contentful content
 - [x] Add new section to showcase and allow users to download an up to date copy of my CV PDF
 - [x] Write blog